Championship ring: Description

 A recent trend over the last 15–20 years has been lesser rings awarded to front office staff.
 These are commonly called "B" and "C" level rings and are smaller and contain fewer diamonds or contain faux diamonds.
 The first instance of this was the Redskins Super Bowl XVII ring when many in the front office received rings that were not solid gold and contained cubic zirconia stones (which resemble diamonds).
 When Tampa Bay won Super Bowl XXXVII, the players and coaches received rings with a diamond-centered Lombardi trophy.
 Some staff received rings with a metal Lombardi trophy and real diamonds surrounding the trophy and the "C" level ring did not contain any diamonds.
-The Toronto Raptors had five tiers of rings created to commemorate their 2019 NBA Championship, with 20 top tier rings (worth a reported $100,000 CAD or $150,000 CAD each) made for players and key staff, while 20,000 fifth tier replica rings (worth around $20 CAD each) were distributed to the audience at Scotiabank Arena during the Championship banner-raising ceremony at the 2019–20 season home opener.
+The Toronto Raptors had five tiers of rings created to commemorate their 2019 NBA championship, with 20 top tier rings (worth a reported $100,000 CAD or $150,000 CAD each) made for players and key staff, while 20,000 fifth tier replica rings (worth around $20 CAD each) were distributed to the audience at Scotiabank Arena during the championship banner-raising ceremony at the 2019–20 season home opener.
 The ring manufacturer also makes replica rings, pendants, and other accessories derived from the championship ring design for sale to the general public.

 Manufacture

 L.G.
 Balfour of Attleboro, Massachusetts and Jostens of Minneapolis, Minnesota are the two companies that have produced the majority of championship rings for the four major professional sports leagues.
-Tiffany & Co. and Intergold (now a Jostens subsidiary) compete with Balfour, Baron, and Jostens in the design and manufacturing of championship rings.
+Tiffany & Co. and Intergold (now a Jostens subsidiary) compete with Balfour, Baron, Signature, and Jostens in the design and manufacturing of championship rings.
 Tiffany has been gaining momentum with NFL teams, having made the Buccaneers XXXVII, Giants XLII, Saints XLIV, Giants XLVI, and the Seahawks XLVIII rings.
-Recently, newcomer Baron Championship Rings has gained momentum in the professional championship ring market, having designed and manufactured the 2016 NBA Champions Cleveland Cavaliers rings (at the time the heaviest NBA Championship ring ever made, weighing in at 165 grams and 105 pennyweights) and the 2019 NBA Champions Toronto Raptors rings (presently the largest-ever championship ring).
+Baron Championship Rings designed and manufactured the 2016 NBA champions Cleveland Cavaliers rings (at the time the heaviest NBA championship ring ever made, weighing in at 165 grams and 105 pennyweights) and the 2019 NBA champions Toronto Raptors rings (presently the largest-ever championship ring).
+Jeweler Jason Arasheben has also designed several championship rights, including some with removable parts (e.g., the top of the ring can be converted to a necklace pendant).

+For student athletes, Jostens is a typical manufacturer.